superluminar-io/transit-gw/README.md

 ## Bootstrap And Usage

-The following sections will guide you through the usage and configuration of the solution.
+The following sections will guide you through the usage and configuration of the blueprint.

-**Important**: When you run this solution for the first time *make sure the config's `transitGatewayId` property is unset*.
+**Important**: When you run this blueprint for the first time *make sure the config's `transitGatewayId` property is unset*.
 This will ensure that only the `tgw` App is causing changes effectively.